Navigating U.S. tariffs and

 - When making a purchase, pay attention to whether the seller has already factored duties and taxes into the transaction.
 Contact the seller if the responsibility is unclear to help avoid surprises.

-- Upon receiving an invoice via mail, recipients can pay outstanding duties and taxes electronically, or via phone or mail.
-Instructions for each option are included on the invoice.
+- Upon receiving an invoice via mail, recipients can pay outstanding duties and taxes:

 To help guard against potential customs-related scams, FedEx suggests the following:

 - FedEx will not ask you to verify or provide personal information in an email or text message.
+If it's a reputable notification, you'll be led to a secure FedEx site to confirm your tracking number and pay your invoices.

 Duties and taxes are still owed on applicable packages, even if the order is returned.